simplyequipped/tcpkissserver/README.md

 # TCP KISS Server
-TCP [KISS](https://en.wikipedia.org/wiki/KISS_(TNC)) server for connecting software applications with [Reticulum](https://github.com/markqvist/Reticulum) using its built-in TCP client interface (with kiss framing enabled).
+TCP [KISS](https://en.wikipedia.org/wiki/KISS_(TNC)) server for connecting software applications to [Reticulum](https://github.com/markqvist/Reticulum) using its built-in TCP client interface (with kiss framing enabled).

 ### Reticulum Configuration
 Reticulum will need to be configured appropriately to interact with the TCP KISS server.
 Using the default server IP address and port number would look like this: